gymnasium/gym-custom-tutor-config/README.md

 ## Running MFEs in Development Mode

-To run an MFE in development mode, you would need to clone it and to mount it's directory
+To run an MFE in development mode, you would need to clone it and to mount its directory

  Assuming you need to modify `frontend-app-account`.